zachlasiuk/arm-software-developers-ads/content/learning-paths/embedded/avh_matter/2setup.md

 ## (Optional) Connect via SSH

-The `Console` view within the browser will suffice to complete this learning path.
+The `Console` view within the browser will suffice to complete this Learning Path.

 If you wish to connect via `SSH` (rather than `Console`), it is easiest to download and install the appropriate [OpenVPN Community](https://openvpn.net/community-downloads) version for your host.